 By Barron’s telling, those Black Panther members who in the 1960s and ’70s were imprisoned for violent acts, were “political prisoners.”

-In 1982, Barron headed the Harlem chapter of the Black United Front, an organization whose philosophy was a mixture of black nationalism, socialism and Christianity.
-That November, Barron strongly objected to the appointment of a white man, historian Robert Morris, to head the archives section of the Schomburg Center for Research in Black Culture.
-When Barron and Preston Wilcox (of the Institute of African Research) attempted to “forcibly remove” Morris from his office at the Center, they were arrested at the scene and were subsequently charged with harassment and criminal trespassing.
+In 1979, Barron joined the National Black United Front (NBUF) — a black nationalist, pro-Marxist organization — and was the founding chairman of its Harlem Chapter.
+In November 1982, Barron and NBUF strongly objected to the appointment of a white man, historian Robert Morris, to head the archives section of the Schomburg Center for Research in Black Culture.
+When Barron and Preston Wilcox (of the Institute of African Research) — along with ten to twenty fellow protesters — attempted to “forcibly remove” Morris from his office at the Center, they were arrested at the scene and were subsequently charged with harassment and criminal trespassing.

 In 1999 Barron became chairperson newly formed, black-led radical group, the Unity Party, which viewed the United States as an irredeemably racist nation.

 In November 2001 Barron won election as a Democratic member of the New York City Council, representing the predominantly black 42nd District in Brooklyn, New York.
 He would hold this post until December 2013.